MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 #### DDL

+As described above timestamps are used in two places during DDL:

+1. Writing to builtin tables.
+2. Setting an initial `since` for table sources.

 Whenever a timestamp is selected for DDL, we use the same method as determining a timestamp for a write to a user table.

 ### Views

 This section will briefly discuss views.
 If a write happens on a table at timestamp `ts`, then Differential Dataflow provides the guarantee that the write will happen on all downstream views at timestamp `ts` too.
-This helps us ensure that if we write to a table at timestamp `ts` and then read from a downstream view at timestamp `ts + 1` then we are guaranteed to see the results of that write.
+This helps us ensure that if we write to a table at timestamp `ts` and then read from a downstream view at timestamp `ts` then we are guaranteed to see the results of that write.

 ### Consistency